Secondments to election observation missions

 Swedes have participated in a large number of international election observation missions since 1989, observing both presidential and parliamentary elections as well as local elections and referendums all over the world.
 Since 2016, FBA is tasked with recruiting, training and seconding Swedish personnel to international election observation missions.
 We are the only Swedish government agency with this task.

-If an organization accepts the invitation, the member states of the organization will be requested to deploy personnel to the election observation mission to be held.
+If an organization accepts the invitation, the staff contributing states of the organization will be requested to deploy personnel to the election observation mission to be held.
 The Swedish government does a yearly review of requests for Swedish participation in international election observation missions, and decides which missions Sweden will contribute personnel to.

 Thereafter, it is FBA’s task to train and prepare personnel for deployment to those missions.
 Each year, some hundred Swedes are being deployed from FBA to international election observation missions.